Aigle Azur: 1946–1955

-Aigle Azur was founded in 1946 by Sylvain Floirat, becoming the first post-war private company and began operating a few Junkers Ju 52s with an increased capacity of 32 passengers.
-Its founder also managed to secure special transport contracts with the authorities, such as contracts for overseas teachers during the school holidays, with its first destinations to Tunisia and Lebanon.
-Purchasing more modern equipment from American surplus allowed the company to extend its activities into Indochina and Algeria, where an important market was the repatriation of people back to France.
+Societé Aigle Azur S.A. was founded in April 1946 by Sylvain Floirat, becoming the first post-war privately established air carrier in France.
+It began operating the following September with a few French-manufactured Junkers Ju 52s with an increased accommodation up to 32 seats.
+The founder was also able to secure transport contracts with the government authorities, such as flights for overseas teachers during the school holidays, the first destinations being Tunisia and Lebanon.
+Purchasing more modern equipment from American surplus allowed the company to extend its activities, mainly into Indochina and Algeria, where an important market was the repatriation of French citizens.
+By the end of the decade the first scheduled connections had been launched, which soon extended to the most distant destinations.
+By September 1951 routes to Dakar (Senegal) and Brazzaville (Congo) were operated and in early 1952 a route to Saigon-Hanoi (today in Vietnam) was opened.